Bosnia and Herzegovina travel advice

 Natural disasters and climate

 Severe flooding in the spring or after heavy rains can hamper overland travel and reduce the provision of essential services.
-Roads may become impassable and bridges damaged.
+Roads and bridges may become impassable.

 Earthquakes